falcosecurity/falco-website/content/en/docs/getting-started/linux-quickstart.md

 ---
 ## Congratulations, you finished this scenario!

-Check out other items in our Getting Started section including installing Falco on Kubernetes or learning more about Falco's architecture and features in the additional resources section
+Check out other items in our Getting Started section, including installing Falco on Kubernetes or learning more about Falco's architecture and features in the additional resources section.